Patience

 Patience wasn't allowed to be at the hearing, but she watched it from prison on a TV monitor.

-The coroner was my first witness, and she said, listen, you know, nothing, I can't say,
+The coroner was my first witness, and she said, listen, you know, nothing, I can't not say

-as a medical professional, that anything patience did or everything she did, smoking pots, smoking meth, you know, taking cinnamon, none of that led to this pregnancy outcome.
+as a medical professional that anything patients did or everything she did, smoking pots, smoking meth, you know, taking cinnamon, none of that led to this pregnancy outcome.

 Another witness was this incredible